Mairi Campbell: Music career

 In 2014, Campbell and her husband David Francis joined a group of artists including William McIlvanny, David Greig, Ricky Ross and Karine Polwart for the Bus Party, a bus tour of Scotland to embark on conversations about Scottish independence.

-From 2015: Pulse
+From 2015: Pulse, Auld Lang Syne and Living Stone shows

 In 2015 Campbell created her first solo theatre show Mairi Campbell: Pulse, a one-woman show that charts Campbell's journey to seeking pulse, using voice, movement, word and animation.

-Pulse is co-devised and directed by Kath Burlinson, who is known for her work on the 2012 hit Fringe show Wolf and is founder and director of the Authentic Artist Collective.
-Campbell and Burlinson have also worked together on the Youth Music Theatre UK's production of Tales of the World's End in 2011, and in 2014 they co-led the Sounding Authentic retreat in London.
+Pulse is co-devised and directed by Kath Burlinson, who worked on the 2012 Fringe show Wolf and is founder and director of the Authentic Artist Collective.

 Pulse was showcased in Edinburgh in June 2015 and at Celtic Connections in January 2016.
-In August 2016, the show then ran for a month at the Edinburgh Festival Fringe to excellent critical and audience feedback.
+In August 2016, the show then ran for a month at the Edinburgh Festival Fringe.